All Green is open and so is gardening! Read about our Christmas Trading Hours here.

 3. Get off on the right foot: get growing lawn right from the very start

 Ensure it gets plenty of water while it establishes roots.
-Signs it is drying out include leaves curling, thinning or changing colour.
+Signs it is drying out are when your leaves start curling, thinning or changing colour.

-Disturbing you newly laid lawn will damage the root system and cause undulations in the soil.
+Disturbing your newly laid lawn will damage the root system and cause undulations in the soil.
 If necessary, use planks or plywood sheets to protect it.

 All Green is dedicated to helping your lawn get off to the best possible start.
-Learn more about preparing your soil for new turf.
+Talk to us about which grass seed is suitable for your garden project and how it can get the essential nutrients to grow perfectly.

 4. Nip weeds in the bud

-Get the jump on weeds by using a pre-emergent herbicide, which forms a barrier at soil level that affects the germination of any new weed seedlings.
+Get the jump on weeds by using a pre-emergent herbicide, which forms a barrier at the soil level - preventing germination of any new weed seeds.

 Oxafert is an effective pre-emergent herbicide and fertiliser, available for purchase now at All Green.
 Visit us in-store for advice from our onsite landscaping experts.